eoscanada/eos-bios/README.md

 * Implement `eos-bios boot --reset` or something.. through eosio.disco::delgenesis

+* Dedupe the p2p-address in join and mesh..

 * create the "RAM" currency, issue an initial base ? is it with `setram` ?
 * call `setram`, agree on it.. start with 32GB ?
+* what happens if you `buyrambytes` and there's no `RAM` curreny ? what's the state of it ?

 * delegatebw, from/to eosio, do the transfer with it ?